coq/stdlib-test/doc/sphinx/addendum/extraction.rst

 groups: the type-preserving ones (essentially constant inlining and reductions) and the non-type-preserving ones (some function abstractions of dummy types are removed when it is deemed safe in order to have more elegant types).
-Therefore some :term:`constants <constant>` may not appear in the resulting monolithic OCaml program.
+Therefore some constants may not appear in the resulting monolithic OCaml program.
 In the case of modular extraction, even if some inlining is done, the inlined constants are nevertheless printed, to ensure session-independent programs.